KrabCode/Sketches/readme/GUIManual.md

 - Dragging your mouse horizontally changes the value.
 - Mouse wheel scrolling changes the precision.
 - The default value can be specified as an optional parameter.
-- There is a sliderInt variant which rounds your floats to the nearest integer and return int.
+- There is a sliderInt variant which rounds your floats to the nearest integer and returns int.

 ```java
 strokeWeight(slider("stroke weight"));